HarshatDy/Envisage_Web_App/README.md

 ```

 ## Design Approach
-The Envisage project follows a modular design approach with a focus on:
+The SummariseMe project follows a modular design approach with a focus on:

 1. **Component-Based Architecture:** Breaking down the UI into reusable components for maintainability and scalability.